Brief History of the Marque

-Aster was a French manufacturer of automobile parts based at St. Denis in Paris.
+Aster was a French manufacturer of automotive parts based at 11 Rue des Chaumettes, Saint-Denis, Paris.

-For a period they also had manufacturing capabilities in Wembley, UK, as Aster Limited
+For a period they also had manufacturing facilities in Wembley, UK, as Aster Limited

-From 1900 to 1910 (1) the company produced chassis, though it is not known if they built complete cars or motorcycles.
-The firm, whose full name was Ateliers de Construction Mecanique l'Aster, from St. Denis (Seine) exhibited a four-cylinder chassis at the 1907 Paris Salon.
+From 1900 to 1910 1 the company produced engines and chassis, and they also built complete tricycles and automobiles2.
+The firm, whose full name was Ateliers de Construction Mecanique l'Aster, exhibited 3 hp and 5 hp single-cylinder engines and a 12 hp twin-cylinder engine at the 1901 Paris Salon, and they exhibited a four-cylinder automobile chassis at the 1907 Salon.

-Most of these engines had horizontally split crancases made from bronze, and included a 335cc single.
+Most of these engines, which included a 335cc single, had horizontally split crankcases made from bronze.